MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-305.md

         }
     ```

-5.  <span data-ttu-id="29137-519">Adicione um método para recuperar o texto armazenado no arquivo localizado em sua *arquivos de armazenamento do Azure* e *desserializar* -lo em uma lista.</span><span class="sxs-lookup"><span data-stu-id="29137-519">Add a method to retrieve the text stored in the file located in your *Azure Storage File* and *deserialize* it into a list.</span></span>
+5.  <span data-ttu-id="52111-519">Adicione um método para recuperar o texto armazenado no arquivo localizado no arquivo de *armazenamento do Azure* e *desserializá* -lo em uma lista.</span><span class="sxs-lookup"><span data-stu-id="52111-519">Add a method to retrieve the text stored in the file located in your *Azure Storage File* and *deserialize* it into a list.</span></span>

-6.  <span data-ttu-id="29137-520">Quando esse processo é concluído, o método reabilita o olhar para que o usuário pode adicionar mais formas para a cena.</span><span class="sxs-lookup"><span data-stu-id="29137-520">Once this process is completed, the method re-enables the gaze so that the user can add more shapes to the scene.</span></span>
+6.  <span data-ttu-id="52111-520">Quando esse processo for concluído, o método reabilitará o olhar para que o usuário possa adicionar mais formas à cena.</span><span class="sxs-lookup"><span data-stu-id="52111-520">Once this process is completed, the method re-enables the gaze so that the user can add more shapes to the scene.</span></span>

     ```csharp
         ///<summary>